Masaya Matsukaze

 Masaya Matsukaze (松風 雅也, Matsukaze Masaya) is a Japanese actor, voice actor and radio personality.
 He was formerly affiliated with Big Apple, Radix Mobanimation Multicye Division and Varoque Works, and is currently affiliated with Aoni Production.
 He was born in Fukushima Prefecture and is now living in Tokyo.
-He is best known for playing MegaBlue/Shun Namiki in Denji Sentai Megaranger.
+He is best known for playing MegaBlue/Shun Namiki in Denji Sentai Megaranger and Ryo Hazuki in the Shenmue series.